Why Indexing Works: Conclusion

 \section{Conclusion}

 Researchers have focused on the costs of active management as being primarily the fees paid for active management (\textit{e.g.}, French 2008).
 Our model (which is but one way of looking at the problem) suggests that the much higher cost of active management may be the inherently high chance of underperformance that comes with attempts to select stocks, since stock selection itself increases the chance of underperformance relative to the chance of overperformance in many circumstances.
 To the extent that those allocating assets have assumed that the only cost of active investing above indexing is the cost of the active manager in fees, that assumption should be revisited.
 Active managers do not start out on an even playing field with passive investing.
 Rather, active managers must overcome an inherent disadvantage.
 The stakes for identifying the best active managers may be higher than previously thought.

 Put another way, passive investing may have a larger head start on active investing than previously believed.
+When creating a portfolio combining passive and active strategies, independently of past performance, return estimation should be adjusted for the inherent statistical disadvantage of the active manager combined with their higher fees.